 Does the Dukan Diet Work?

-Overall, the weight loss portion of the Dukan diet is fairly reasonable, aside from the Attack phase.
+Overall, the weight loss portion of the Dukan diet results seem fairly reasonable, aside from the Attack phase.
 Experts recommend that losing one to two pounds per week is considered healthy weight loss; the Attack phase (the first phase of the diet) promises anywhere from two to eight pounds over a maximum seven day period.

 However, a pure-protein diet over just a few days, loss of water weight and eliminating certain foods can lead to more rapid weight loss in the beginning, so it’s not too much of a cause for concern.
 As long as you continue on to the second phase of the diet, you shouldn’t have an issue.
 Just be careful.
+Don’t put too much emphasis in your Dukan diet before and after, remember this is a life long process not an immediate, temporary fix.